 Sadly, the original content for this page has gone missing.
 It featured, of course, some of the pithiest and most clever definitions of "hard-boiled" ever committed to the web by some of the best brains in the genre.
 The search continues, but in the mean time, here's the best example of hard-boiled writing I could … Continue reading And what the hell do you mean by “hard-boiled,” for that matter?

-By Raymond Chandler Fiction in any form has always intended to be realistic.
+The Gospel According to Raymond Chandler Fiction in any form has always intended to be realistic.
 Old-fashioned novels which now seem stilted and artificial to the point of burlesque did not appear that way to the people who first read them.
-Writers like Fielding and Smollett could seem realistic in the modern sense because they dealt largely with … Continue reading “The Simple Art of Murder”
+Writers like Fielding and Smollett could seem realistic in the modern sense because they … Continue reading “The Simple Art of Murder”

 Private Dicks Say the Darnedest Things...
 "We work in the dark, We do what we can, We give what we have, Our doubt is our passion, And our passion is our task" -- Henry James, "The Middle Years" (1893) "Let me explain something to you, Walsh.
 This business requires a certain amount of finesse. " … Continue reading When You’re Quoted, You’ll Take It and Like It!